wjxway/Spinon_code/README.md

 # Spinon_code
 Code for Spinon.
-Please check https://github.com/wjxway/Spinon for more details.
+Please check https://github.com/wjxway/Spinon and Paper "A Single Motor Nano Aerial Vehicle with Novel Peer-to-Peer Communication and Sensing Mechanism" for more details.

 ## Warning
 This code base is compatible with ESP32 arduino release v2.0.6 and ESP-IDF v4.4.3